falaelcom/raw-profiler/README.md

 STATS TABLE COLUMNS
 ==================================================

-- `key` - the name of the profiling key
+- `key` - unique profiling key; stats are collected per profiling key
 - `count` - the count of profile hits for the specified key; _sorting column name: `count`_
 - `d.` - "discrepancy". values other than 0 indicate incidents of a profiling hit point that has been hit, but never ended (the corresponding `__pfend` has not been calld yet); the value represents the number of such pending hits; it's normal to see such indications from time to time appear and disappear; a problem could be recognized, if such indications last for longer times; _sorting column name: `discrepancy`_
 - `minms` - the shortest execution time for the specified key on record; _sorting column name: `minMs`_